 Cardholders get free access to their FICO score through the Discover app, among other credit education resources.

 Automatic account reviews

 Discover will review your account after seven months to determine if you’re eligible for an upgrade to an unsecured credit card.
 With a higher credit limit, cardholders have the opportunity to keep their credit utilization low, thereby helping their credit scores.

 The Freeze it feature acts as an on and off switch for your card.
 When activated from the online portal or app, it blocks new purchases, cash advances or balance transfers.
 This provides peace of mind if your card goes missing or is stolen.

 Rates and Fees

-Like other secured cards, the Discover it® Secured Credit Card version requires you to put down a refundable security deposit.
+You won’t pay an annual fee with this card and like other secured cards, the Discover it Secured requires a refundable security deposit.
 That deposit becomes your credit line.
-Minimum deposit is $200.
-The maximum credit limit is $2,500.
+The minimum deposit is $200 and the maximum credit limit is $2,500.

-Also like other secured cards, the annual percentage rate on the Discover it® Secured Credit Card is quite high.
-Make sure to pay your balance off entirely each month—or else you’ll be paying big finance charges and losing the value of the rewards you earn.
+Also like other secured cards, the annual percentage rate on the Discover it Secured Credit Card is quite high (balance transfers sit at 10.99 percent variable APR for the first six months, and the regular ongoing APR for purchases sits at 23.24 percent).
+Make sure to pay your balance off entirely each month—or else you’ll pay big finance charges and lose the value of the earned rewards.

-The Discover it® Secured Credit Card offer is ideal if you’re just starting to build a credit profile or if you’re trying to rebuild you’re credit.
-Discover reports your payments to all three major credit bureaus—Equifax, Experian and TransUnion.
-On-time payments will help to improve your credit score.
+The Discover it Secured Credit Card offer is ideal if you’re just starting to build a credit profile or if you’re trying to rebuild your credit.
+Discover reports your payments to all three major credit bureaus—Equifax, Experian and TransUnion— and on-time payments will help improve your credit score.

 The best way to gain value from this card is to use it responsibly and build your credit history.